Network Engineer Overview

 The network engineer has many duties central to the job.
 They must manage all of the user accounts on the network.
 This includes setting permissions and managing virus protection.
 They must keep a documented list of any network issues and subsequent resolutions.
 They are responsible for any troubleshooting that is required including issues with servers and individual computers.
 The network engineer must also configure all equipment to fit the system.
 They install any new hardware or software on all of the computers and devices.
 In addition to these the network engineer has a role in determining security procedures, creating back-ups for all systems, and monitoring system performance.

-Network Engineering is one of the fastest growing career opportunities in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Network Engineering is one of the fastest growing career opportunities in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Network+ training boasts a 93% pass rate and provides everything you need to kick start your career in networking!
 Click below for more informaiton on how you can become a Network Engineer!

 We offer peace of mind with our Exam Pass Guarantee for Live Online students.
 This means that even if you fail your first attempt at the exam, you'll get a second chance at certification at not cost to you.